jxn628/dsc-home-price-analysis/README.md

 2. Are these features able to be changed/renovated, or are they fixed?
 3. What are the best features that Trailblazer should market to potential clients?
 4. Who should Trailblazer target their marketing campaign toward?
-5. Are there any features that I recommend against?
+5. Are there any features that I do not recommend pursuing?

 # The Answers I found
 ### Features that have the biggest effect on home price